 at the start.

-Set up the Google Analytics request in Data Fetcher by following all the instructions above, but for Split by, select 'Full page URL' instead of 'Date'.
+Set up the Google Analytics request in Data Fetcher by following all the instructions above, but for Split by, select 'Page path' instead of 'Date'.
 (If you're using UA rather than GA4, select 'Page'.)

-Under Filters, add a filter specifying that 'Full page URL' does not contain '?'.
+Under Filters, add a filter specifying that 'Page path' does not contain '?'.
 This will ensure we do not import metrics for pages that are just query parameters in Google Analytics (e.g. https://datafetcher.com/blog?search=shopify

 ).